uber/cadence/bench/README.md

 See more [documentation here](https://cadenceworkflow.io/docs/concepts/search-workflows/).

 ### Bench Workers
-:warning: NOTE: unlike canary, starting bench worker will not automatically start a bench test.
+:warning: NOTE: Starting this bench worker will not automatically start a bench test.
 Next two sections will cover how to start and configure it.

 Different ways of start the bench workers: